Saturday, October 10, 2015

 I have really, really been making a concentrated effort to keep the house clean.
 Today, it's still reeling from the crazy week we've had this week, and I can't quite motivate myself to do the stack of pans on the counter.
 But for the first time in months, perhaps years, there's not a box full of unorganized crap sitting somewhere.
 I went through every box and basket and got it put away, thrown away, or filed.
 That's a good feeling.
 And I am trying not to let it happen again.
 Inevitably, a box or pile gets stacked together when we're having people over and I haven't gotten the table cleaned off, but I usually am getting through it in a day or two.
 And why is cleaning off the table of clutter so hard???
 Is it just me??

 Recent projects completed (mostly) include both decks getting finished, finally finishing the basement floor, grinding and staining my parents' back porch floor, and getting my front flower bed planted (phase 1, anyhow).
 In-the-near-future projects include painting both rooms in the basement next week, and moving the boys to their new room in the basement soon after.
 We also need to stain the back deck, if it ever stops raining.
-And we have started ripping up the linoleum to finally tile the front room
+And we have started ripping up the linoleum to finally tile the front room.

 It has rained SO MUCH in the last month.
 Seriously.
 I think there were 5 days or less that it didn't rain in all of May, and maybe one day so far in June.
 My garden is a complete wreck.
 A lot of stuff is yellow, some has died, and the weeds are flourishing, so much that there are a few rows I can't even distinguish among the weeds.
 I tried to step out there once and sank up to my shins.